ubco-W2022T2-data301/project-group33/README.md

 ## Describe your topic/interest in about 150-200 words

-We will be analyzing a dataset on climate change, and determine the impacts it has on Indigenous communities.
+We will be analyzing some temperature datasets, and determine if these datasets confirm that climate change is a real problem.
+We will also try to determine how this change would have an impact on Indigenous communities around the World.

 ## Describe your dataset in about 150-200 words

-{Add your stuff here}
+The datasets referenced below include temperature data that is either gathered Worldwide or just Canada specific.
+The years with which this data is gathered range from 1750 to 2017.

 ## Team Members